-If you’ve ever been in the position of assessing candidates for your employer (or, if you are an employer yourself), you know how impressed you are by stellar recommendations, whether on the candidates’ personal marketing documents (resume, bio, etc.) or LinkedIn profile.
+If you’ve ever been in the position of assessing candidates for your employer (or, if you are an employer yourself), you know how impressed you are by stellar recommendations, whether on the candidates’ resume or bio or LinkedIn profile.

 Why are LinkedIn Recommendations So Important?

-If you have no recommendations, or anemic ones, they may question your viability . . . or simply not be impressed enough to contact you.
+If you have no recommendations, or anemic ones, they may question your good fit . . . or simply not be impressed enough to contact you.

 Good recommendations support your personal brand and ROI to the employers you’re targeting.
 The true measure of your brand to future employers is reflected in what those who know your work the best have to say about you – co-workers, peers, top management, team members, Boards of Directors, vendors, customers, etc.